lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. outputFrame is set to the frame being processed and frame rectangles are drawn for all the vehicles and license plates that were detected during inference.
+2. outputFrame is set to the frame being processed and frame rectangles are drawn for all the vehicles that were detected during inference.

 ```cpp
             cv::Mat& outputFrame = *(ps0s1i.outputFrame);